-- Advising Members – Companies providing retail agronomy products or crop advisor services directly to farmer customers.
+- Advising Members – Companies providing retail agronomy products or crop adviser services directly to farmer customers.
 An Advising Member works directly with farmers to implement the nutrient reduction strategy and agronomic advice principles of the Partnership.

 - Supporting Members – Companies providing technologies and products for agriculture.
-Supporting Members typically do not provide retail agronomy products or crop advisor services directly to farmer customers.
+Supporting Members typically do not provide retail agronomy products or crop adviser services directly to farmer customers.
 This category would include seed products, crop protection products, machinery products, insurance services, banking services, or other related agribusiness support.

-Build sustainable environmental stewardship by leveraging science and technologies upon existing and future plans, programs, processes and procedures.
+Build sustainable environmental stewardship by leveraging science and technologies upon existing and future plans, programs, processes, and procedures.

 As ag retailers and service providers to Iowa’s agricultural producers we will –

-• Support our crop advisors and our farmer customers in promoting the awareness, education and implementation of best management practices for nutrient stewardship.
+• Support our crop advisors and our farmer customers in promoting the awareness, education, and implementation of best management practices for nutrient stewardship.

 • Support Iowa’s Nutrient Reduction Strategy and the Iowa State University Nutrient Science Assessment recommendations for nutrient management and soil and water conservation practices.